 A dermatologist is a doctor who specializes in the prevention, diagnosis, and treatment of conditions affecting skin, hair, nails, sweat and oil glands, mucus membranes (inside the mouth, nose, and eyelids) which can include cancer.
 The skin is the largest and most visible organ of the body, and reflects the health of the body.
 It acts as a barrier to injury and bacteria.

 Would you make a good dermatologist?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test

 In certain parts of the world, like Australia, dermatologists spend much of their time treating conditions resulting from exposure to the sun, such as malignant melanoma, squamous cell carcinoma, and basal cell carcinoma.
 In other regions, dermatologists are more likely to encounter cosmetic problems; moles, hair and nail disorders, occupational dermatitis, psoriasis, skin infections, eczema, acne, rosacea, and hand dermatitis.
 Rosacea is a common skin condition that can cause redness and swelling.
 Hand dermatitis results from contact with household chemical and affects most women with children.
 The cosmetic problems for which dermatologists can provide assistance include wrinkles, age spots and other signs of aging, hair loss, and scars.
-Some dermatologists perform minor cosmetic procedures such as face lifts, liposuction, and blepheroplasy, a surgical modification of the eyelid.
+Some dermatologists perform minor cosmetic procedures such as face lifts, liposuction, and blepharoplasty, a surgical modification of the eyelid.

 Cosmetics, industrial compounds, and pesticides continually present new dermatological problems.
 The increased outdoor work and leisure time of people today have increased their exposure to the sun and other hazards that can cause skin problems.
 It takes years of training and experience to learn how to distinguish the subtle differences in skin problems.
 Different conditions often share similar symptoms.
 There is therefore a growing need for more doctors to understand dermatology.